Workshop Financial Know How

 • What does not go out, does not need to come in!

-• to reduce spending is easier than increasing income
+• it is easier to reduce spending than to increase income

 • spending is entirely under your control